brittandeyoung/terraform-provider-awsteam/docs/resources/settings.md

 subcategory: ""
 description: |-
   Allows configuration of the settings within an AWS TEAM deployment.
+  Important: By default the settings resource will already exist on a fresh deployment of AWS TEAM and will cause a create to fail.
+Use the import block example below when deploying to a fresh instance of AWS TEAM to import the existing settings
 ---

 # awsteam_settings (Resource)

 Allows configuration of the settings within an AWS TEAM deployment.

+> **Important:** By default the `settings` resource will already exist on a fresh deployment of AWS TEAM and will cause a create to fail.
+Use the import block example below when deploying to a fresh instance of AWS TEAM to import the existing `settings`

 ## Example Usage